BenThere6/node.js-lds-temple-scraper/README.md

 ## Description

 The Utah Temple Challenge is a Node.js application designed for participants of the challenge to attend every temple in Utah.
 This application utilizes web scraping techniques to gather up-to-date information about the temples from the official website of the Church of Jesus Christ of Latter-day Saints.
-It provides users with essential data such as temple locations, dedication dates, and distances from a specified city.
+It provides users with essential data such as temple locations, dedication dates, and distances from a specified city, and keeps track of which temples have been attended, and how many are left.

 ## Table of Contents